zahraatashgahi/zahraatashgahi.github.io/_pages/about.md

 Research Interests
 ======

-Machine Learning, Sparse Neural Network, Deep Learning, Cost-efficient Neural Networks, Time Series Analysis, Feature Selection, Anomaly Detection, Healthcare
+Machine Learning, Sparse Neural Networks, Deep Learning, Cost-efficient Neural Networks, Time Series Analysis, Feature Selection, Anomaly Detection, Healthcare

 News
 ======
+-  ***01/2024***, Our paper, "Supervised Feature Selection via Ensemble Gradient Information from Sparse Neural Networks" has been accepted at **AISTATS conference**.
 - ***05/2023***, My doctoral consortium paper has been accepted for publication at [**IJCAI 2023**](https://www.ijcai.org/proceedings/2023/810).
 - ***05/2023***, our tutorial “T27: Sparse Training for Supervised, Unsupervised, Continual, and Deep Reinforcement Learning with Deep Neural Networks” has been accepted at [**IJCAI 2023**](https://ijcai-23.org/tutorials/).
 - ***05/2023***, We organized [**ICLR 2023** Workshop on Sparsity in Neural Networks](https://www.sparseneural.net/home) in Kigali, Rwanda on May 5th 2023.